Elland: Landmarks

 Buildings of interest include the parish church of St Mary the Virgin, the former Rose and Crown Inn in Northgate, Elland Town Hall, Southgate Methodist Church, the reputedly haunted Fleece Inn at the top of Westgate, the Rex Cinema and Waxman ceramics on Elland Lane.
 The remains of the medieval stocks can be found at the junction of Southgate and Elizabeth Street.
 The stocks, which are grade II listed, date from the late 17th, or early 18th century.

 Elland Power Station

 Elland Power Station was a coal-fired power station by the River Calder.
 It was decommissioned and closed in 1991, in keeping with the trend of generating power at fewer but larger power stations away from towns, and demolished in 1996.

 Transport

 The Calder and Hebble Navigation opened in the late-18th century to serve the growing industrialisation of the Calder Valley.
 Elland railway station closed in 1962 but the line is still in use as a passenger service for the Caldervale Line.
 The station has been proposed for re-opening with direct services to Leeds, Bradford, Halifax and Huddersfield.

 As of March 2023 planning approval for the new station has been granted, with building work due to begin in 2024 and an estimated completion date of 2025.

-The A643 road begins in Leeds and ended in Elland.
-It passes Leeds United AFC's football ground, Elland Road.
-It now ends at junction 23 of the M62 motorway.